rabbitmq/rabbitmq-tutorials/rust-stream/README.md

 These tutorials assume a RabbitMQ server node running locally using default ports and the [stream plugin enabled](https://www.rabbitmq.com/docs/stream#enabling-plugin).

+You can easily set this up by [starting RabbitMQ with Streams Enabled](https://www.rabbitmq.com/blog/2021/07/19/rabbitmq-streams-first-application).

 ## Requirements

 * [Rust and Cargo](https://www.rust-lang.org/tools/install)